Now FDA-cleared for CLL, Multiple Myeloma, and B-ALL

 Ultra-sensitive MRD Detection

-The FDA-cleared clonoSEQ® Assay is a highly sensitive, specific, and standardized method for detecting and monitoring MRD, or measurable residual disease, in B-cell acute lymphoblastic leukemia (ALL) and multiple myeloma.
-MRD refers to the small number of cancer cells that can remain in a patient’s body after treatment and may eventually cause recurrence of the disease.
+The FDA-cleared clonoSEQ® Assay is a highly sensitive, specific, and standardized method for detecting and monitoring MRD, or measurable residual disease, in patients with multiple myeloma, B-cell acute lymphoblastic leukemia (ALL), and chronic lymphocytic leukemia (CLL).[1,2] MRD refers to the small number of cancer cells that can remain in a patient’s body after treatment and may eventually cause recurrence of the disease.

-clonoSEQ is the first and only MRD assay to receive FDA-clearance for detection and monitoring of residual disease in bone marrow samples from patients with multiple myeloma or B-ALL, or blood and bone marrow from patients with CLL.
+clonoSEQ is the first and only MRD assay to receive FDA-clearance for detection and monitoring of residual disease in bone marrow from patients with multiple myeloma or B-ALL, or blood and bone marrow from patients with CLL.

 clonoSEQ can help clinicians: